 auoz - An ordinal ranking of companies by total in situ gold ounces (Proven+Probable + Measured+Indicated + Inferred).
 One is assigned the company with the most in situ gold ounces.
 Ranked from most ounces to least ounces.

-auv - An ordinal ranking of total in situ gold ounces divided by issued shares divided by share close price.
-Ranked from lowest value to highest value.
+auoz/s - An ordinal ranking of total in situ gold ounces divided by issued shares.
+Ranked from highest value to lowest value.

 grd - An ordinal ranking of average gold grade of the in situ gold.
 Ranked from highest to lowest.